 Dr. Thorsten Wetzling

-Project Director "Digital Rights, Surveillance and Democracy"
+"Digital Rights, Surveillance and Democracy"

-In the past, Thorsten worked as Senior Fellow at the Brandenburg Institute for Society and Security, The Hague Institute for Global Justice and as Advisor for the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
-As Transatlantic Post-Doc Fellow for International Relations and Security (TAPIR), Thorsten studied national surveillance policies at the French Institute for International Relations (ifri) in Paris and the RAND Corporation and the Center for Transatlantic Relations at Johns Hopkins University in Washington, D.C.
+Thorsten holds a doctorate degree in political science from the Graduate Institute of International and Development Studies in Geneva.
+Before working for SNV, Thorsten worked at The Hague Institute for Global Justice and the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
+As Transatlantic Post-Doc Fellow for International Relations and Security (TAPIR), Thorsten also worked at the French Institute for International Relations (ifri), the RAND Corporation in Arlington, Virginia and the Center for Transatlantic Relations at Johns Hopkins University in Washington, D.C

 government access to personal data, surveillance and fundamental rights and freedoms, accountability, and data-driven oversight, international data politics, European security and intelligence cooperation